Updated March 2019

 Hidden away in a corner of King George VI Park, you will find the stunning Italianate Glasshouse, the owners operate a small cafe serving Cream Teas, Cakes and Scones at the weekends.
 The opening times are weather dependant, typically open on weekends and bank holidays from May to September/October.
 A very picturesque spot.

 A little out of the way in George Street.
 This is a pleasant quiet spot for a quality brunch or lunch.
-They also serve a nice selection of cup cakes and brownies baked on the premises.
+They also serve a nice selection of cup cakes baked on the premises.

 A stylish Cafe, Bar and Record Shop.
 They are licensed and occasionally have live music and Open Mic on weekends.
 They serve good coffee and homemade cakes.
 For more substantial food check out the kitchen menu.
 They also have a lovely sheltered courtyard with a stunning mirror mosaic.

 A boutique hotel in Addington Street with a restaurant, a casual dining area called the Addington Street Kitchen and a bar.
 They also have a garden area at the back that is open to non residents.